Available with Location Referencing license.

-The Split Centerline By Measure tool is one of the centerline feature class editing tools available in ArcGIS Roads and Highways.
+The Split Centerline By Measure tool is a centerline feature class editing tool available in ArcGIS Pipeline Referencing.
 This tool is useful if you know the measure value on a route for the location of the split.
 The tool splits a centerline into two contiguous parts on either side of the measure value of the route.

-Roads and Highways also supports splitting a centerline at the location clicked on the map (see Split a centerline by point).
+Pipeline Referencing also supports splitting a centerline by point (at the location clicked on the map) or splitting a multipart centerline into singlepart features.

 - Add the